 The first time I made larb bowls for work, I was a little nervous.
 I wasn't sure how well this group was going to accept this Thai-inspired dish.
-Thankfully, everyone loved the meal and some even asked for the recipe.
+Thankfully, everyone loved the meal and some even asked for the recipe!
 Since then I have been making different variations of the rice bowl including these cauliflower larb bowls.
-Filled with goodies like lemongrass coconut rice, spiced roasted cauliflower, garlicky spinach, pickled cucumbers, and fresh herbs, it's quickly become one of my favorite dishes to make and eat!
+Filled with goodies like lemongrass coconut rice, saucy roasted cauliflower, garlicky spinach, pickled cucumbers, and fresh herbs, it's quickly become one of my favorite dishes to make and eat!

 Cauliflower Larb Bowls

 Quick pickled cucumbers